tilburgsciencehub/website/content/tutorials/code-like-a-pro/github-copilot/github-copilot.md

 {{% /tip %}}

-This last step was to show you that Copilot, as every AI powered tool, is not to be followed blindly as it is constantly learning and can cause mistakes or not execute what you have in mind due to the phrasing of the request.
+Recall that, as every AI powered tool, GitHub Copilot is not to be followed blindly as it is constantly learning and can cause mistakes or not execute what you have in mind due to the phrasing of the request.

 ### Questions & Answers